Inventory-Booking-System/Inventory-Booking-System/README.md

 ### Docker

 The Docker image is the simplest way to get started.
-The image comes with a self-signed SSL certificate.

 First create config and storage directories on the host to persist data.
 Then run:

 <pre><code>docker run -d --name booking -v <mark>/local/config</mark>:/etc/inventory-booking-system/config -v <mark>/local/storage</mark>:/var/www/html/storage -p 443:443 angusmcd/inventory-booking-system:latest</code></pre>

+Remember to change `/local/config` and `/local/storage` to your directories.

+The image will generate a self-signed SSL certificate on first run, which will be stored in the config volume.

 The server will now be available at [https://localhost](https://localhost).